jiayi-s/jiayi-s.github.io/README.md

-# Welcome to Jiayi's page
+# Welcome to Sylvia's page

-You can access my page via https://jiayi-s.github.io/profile.github.io/
+You can access my page via https://jiayi-s.github.io/